alttch/eva3/doc/sfa/sfa_templates.rst

 * **k** :ref:`API key<sfa_apikey>` (use key ID instead of key itself)

-The function is similar to SFA API :ref:`groups<sfa_groups>` except that if API key is not specified, the current key is used.
+The function is similar to SFA API :ref:`groups<sfapi_groups>` except that if API key is not specified, the current key is used.

 state
 -----